-Recently, the government has resorted to this mechanism frequently to take over land to be used for infrastructure works, such as highways, ports, airports, mass transit systems, etc. The overall deficit in this area explains the use of expropriation.
+Recently, the government has resorted to this mechanism frequently to acquire land and use it for infrastructure works, such as highways, ports, airports, mass transit systems, etc. The overall deficit in this area explains the use of expropriation.

-J.Intellectual Property
+J. Intellectual Property

-1. Trademarks
+Trademarks